kristianenge/Digipost-batch-client-groovyscript/README.md

 See Digipost/report/*.csv for reports of the run

-Howto install Groovy on Windows devices:
+Install Groovy on Windows devices:
 * Download installer
  * http://dl.bintray.com/groovy/Distributions/groovy-2.4.5-installer.exe